 1. Metaltron XII, the True Dracombatant

 If you're willing to spend the effort to summon him, Metaltron rewards you with one of the game's strongest boss monsters.
 With a daunting 3000 ATK and DEF, he needs three tributes to normal summon, but you can again tribute either monsters or continuous spells/traps.
 Try to use one of each, as Metaltron becomes unaffected by the card types used in his summon, potentially rendering him immune to every single card type!

 Even if your opponent manages to destroy Metaltron (through either battle or effect), he special summons a fusion, synchro, or xyz monster with the fire, water, wind, or earth attribute from your extra deck, leaving you far from empty-handed.
-This ace that can survive nearly any attack your opponent makes, and I owe him several victories.
+This ace can survive nearly any attack your opponent makes, and I owe him several victories.
 Thankfully, despite his prowess, Metaltron costs well under a dollar, making him one of the most affordable competitive cards in the entire game!

 How to Use the True King and True Draco Monsters

-Today we've examined the best of the visionary wyrms, but many more potent members and supports remain to round to your deck with.
+Today we've examined the best of the visionary wyrms, but many more potent members and supports remain to round your deck with.
 Some duelists also opt to blend them with the Yang Zing, wyrms who swarm summon powerful synchro monsters, or dinosaur monsters to combine the best of each support type.

 True Kings are hard to counter due to their consistency and independence from the extra deck, but cards that negate monster effects can slow them.
-Still, even with their different bannings (compared to our TCG, a very separate set of members are forbidden in the Asian OCG), True Kings and Dracos remain some of the most renowned and formidable monsters in competitive play.
-But for now, as we eagerly await Konami's next expansion of brutal wyrm warriors, vote for your favorite card and I'll see you at our next Yu-Gi-Oh countdown!
+Still, even with their different bannings (compared to our TCG, a very separate set of members is forbidden in the Asian OCG), True Kings and Dracos remain some of the most renowned and formidable monsters in competitive play.
+But for now, as we eagerly await Konami's next expansion of brutal wyrm warriors, vote for your favorite card, and I'll see you at our next Yu-Gi-Oh countdown!

 © 2018 Jeremy Gill